junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 For nystatin, using a 100,000 Unit insert, use for 14 days.

-## FOR SCABIES AND LICE: INSECTICIDES
+## FOR SCABIES AND LICE: Insecticides

 Benzyl benzoate, cream or lotion